 There are so many different benefits available to people who are unable to work due to a severe injury or long-term illness.
 You might be eligible for Social Security Disability and other disability benefits.
 It's your money.
 Make sure you receive what's rightfully yours.

 Give your case an edge.
 Contact us from anywhere in Pennsylvania.
 Some of the counties we serve include Lackawanna, Luzerne, Bradford, Schuykill, Lehigh, Monroe, Wyoming and Wayne.
-Our offices are located in Scranton to Pittston, Hazleton and Towanda.
+Our offices are located in Scranton, Pittston and Towanda.
 Call (866) 326-0100 and schedule a free case evaluation.
 You only pay us if we win.
 That's because we work on a contingency fee basis.
 It's that simple.
 We're available when you need us most - 24 hours a day, 7 days a week.

 Frequently asked questions about long-term workplace illnesses in Pennsylvania